xyproto/plsclient/README.md

 # prettypls

-A client for `gopls` (pronounced "go please"). `prettypls` is pronounced "pretty please".
+A client for `gopls`.

 A work in progress!
+Does not work yet.